 The cleaner should be placed with the fan discharge opening facing, and a short distance away from an outside wall.
 Screens are inserted and withdrawn at the front of the cleaner.
 Allow clearance for the operator to make screen changes.
-The largest single piece screen available for this machine is 60" long.
+The screens for the X5868D are of a three piece design for a total of 86" long.
+The largest single piece screen available for this machine is 34" long.
 Allow room around the cleaner for the operator to make adjustments and service the machine.
 Do not install spouting in a position that will interfere with the controls or maintenance.

 Eventually worn parts must be replaced so allow room to pull all shafts and spouts.
 The cleaned grain discharges from the under side of the cleaner, so it should be placed on a floor with a pit or basement underneath so that an elevator with its receiving spout three or four feet below the floor can be used to raise the grain.
 If the elevator cannot be carried below the floor, and there is sufficient headroom, the cleaner may be placed on a solid platform high enough above the floor to allow the grain to flow into the elevator or sacking spout.
 Screenings and air lifting's discharge from built-in spouts in the cleaner.
 Provision must be made to handle this material.